bobbyjim/x16-corewar/README.md

 All address arithmetic is done modulo the size of the ARENA.

 CORE is typically initialized to DAT 0, 0.
 However, it might instead be initialized to DAT #nnn, #nnn, where nnn is a number from 0 to 255.

+I prefer to set CORE as a prime number, to confound trivial bombing programs a bit.

 # OPCODES